 One of the most well-known benefits of omega-3s is the way they positively affect risk factors associated with heart disease.
-That’s one reason the American Heart Association is very clear about encouraging people to get enough in their diets — according to AHA omega-3 research in regard to cardiovascular health.
 Heart disease and stroke are the leading causes of death worldwide, but communities who eat diets rich in fish have remarkably low instances of these diseases.
-This is at least partially due to their high omega-3 consumption.

 While some studies have found no correlation indicating omega-3s significantly reduce risk of stroke or heart attacks, other reviews disagree.
 Here is what we do know about cardiovascular disease risks, including strokes and heart attacks, and omega-3s:

 - Lowering High Triglycerides: The American Heart Association recognizes that the highest amount of omega-3s are generally needed for people with high triglycerides, a major risk factor for heart disease.
 Doses of omega-3 supplements are associated with lowered triglyceride levels in patients with or without other diseases.

 - Regulating Cholesterol: Research finds omega-3 benefits cholesterol levels by raising HDL (“good”) cholesterol levels, although some results also find a slight increase in LDL cholesterol.
 The ratio of HDL:LDL should be very close to 2:1.